simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

   Matomo Dashboard
 </p>

 Matomo is the oldest alternative to Google Analytics.
-In the early days, they teamed up with Piwik Pro, but went on their own again in 2018.
-There focus is more on data insights and 'owning' your data.
+They teamed up with Piwik Pro in the early days but went on their own again in 2018.
+Their focus is more on data insights and ‘owning’ your data.

 ### Data insights
-Where Plausible and Simple Analytics are similar in the sense that they are "simple", Matomo is more complex.
-In their default mode, Matomo uses cookies and also collects IP-addresses (in an anonymized way).
-Hence you can get more insights than in Simple Analytics or Plausible because visitors are tracked on an individual level.
+Where Plausible and Simple Analytics are similar in that they are “simple,” Matomo is more complex.
+In their default mode, Matomo uses cookies and collects IP addresses (in an anonymized way).
+Hence you can get more insights than in Simple Analytics or Plausible because visitors are tracked individually.

 ### User Experience
-From the screenshot of their dashboard above, you can see that is has in lot in common with Google Analytics.
+From the screenshot of their dashboard above, you can see that it has a lot in common with Google Analytics.
 Matomo welcomes you with multiple dashboards and reports.
-It is more complex than the easily segmentable one-page dashboard from Simple Analytics and Plausible.
+It is more complex than the easily segmentable one-page Simple Analytics and Plausible dashboard.
 In addition, the page load speed is also impacted when installing Matomo on your website.
-Their script is 7 times larger than Simple Analytics' script (22kb).
+Their script is seven times larger than Simple Analytics’ script (22kb).

-Overall, Matomo is an extensive tool but it comes with a lot of directions and tutorials to understand how it works.
-For example, its possible to use Matomo in a cookieless version but it takes you through a bunch of tutorials and custom steps to get started.
+Overall, Matomo is a comprehensive tool, but it has many directions and tutorials to understand how it works.
+For example, it's possible to use Matomo in a cookieless version, but it takes you through many tutorials and custom steps to get started.

 ### Data Interoperability
 You can import your historical data from Google Analytics in Matomo.
-However, this is a long and complex tutorial, so if you are brave you are fine.
-It is offers an integration with Google Data studio, however not with other dashboarding tools.
+However, this is a long and complex tutorial, so if you are brave, you are fine.
+However, it offers an integration with Google Data studio, not with other dashboarding tools.

 ### Costs
-Matomo is open source and can be used for free on premise.
-So if you are technical, you can host your own analytics.
-You only need to pay for your own hosting.
-They also offer a paid version in which the analytics will be hosted on Matomo's servers.
+Matomo is open source and can be used for free on-premise.
+If you are technical, you can host your analytics.
+They also offer a paid version:
 - 35$ for up to 100,000 pageviews
 - 159$ for up to 1 million pageviews

-For an in-dept comparison between Matomo and Simple Analytics, you can should check [this article](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-matomo).
+For an in-depth comparison between Matomo and Simple Analytics, you should check [this article](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-matomo).

 ## 4. Fathom